Craig44/CABM/README.md

 via the model found [here](https://github.com/trophia/sna1), where some idea's have been brought across.
 And finally to the SPM  team found [here](https://github.com/NIWAFisheriesModelling/SPM), where most of the spatial code structure comes from.

 This is an open source project and if anyone is interested in this project please get in touch the more input the better.
+Because I will be using this as an operating model during my PhD, I would really appreciate if people who use this tool get in touch to minimize over lap and also to just share ideas.
 I am interested in adding features that are being used in recent applications of IBM's such as; [energetic functionality](https://www.sciencedirect.com/science/article/pii/S0304380018301327) habitat based movement, via currents and active gradient searches like in [this paper](https://www.sciencedirect.com/science/article/pii/S0079661117302896)
 Also make it a full life cycle model so that we can do [end to end model](https://www-sciencedirect-com.ezproxy.auckland.ac.nz/science/article/pii/S0079661115000233)
-It would also need to simulate data that could easily be assess in a stock assessment model for management strategy evaluation.
+It would also need to simulate data that could easily be used in a stock assessment model for management strategy evaluation.

 IBM's are notorious for being limited by CPU, so a big emphasis is to make it as modular and thread safe as possible.
 It is currently coded to be used on a desktop (as apposed to HPC) as I belief that is where most users will apply it, although because we use the OpenMP C++